eyosolutions/nxtgenhub_challenge/k8s/certificate_management/README.md

 # Cert-manager Setup on AWS

-## Setting Cert-Manager to use Letsencrypt on AWS using dns01 solver challenge
+## Setting Cert-Manager to use Letsencrypt on AWS using `dns01` solver challenge

+**NOTE**: This method is still in progress and requires further investigations:

 1. Create an IAM OIDC provider for your cluster